oliviawestmacottssw/SSW.Rules.Content/rules/options---do-you-use-typescript-for-your-angular-and-react-applications/rule.md

 ---

-Typescript is the best choice when writing Angular and React applications.
+​Typescript is the best choice ​when writing Angular​ and React applications.
 Angular is even written in Typescript itself!

 Typescript allows you to strongly type your JavaScript code as well as use the new ES6+ specifications.